elisabethp82/academic-website/content/authors/admin/_index.md

 title: Elisabeth R. Pelikan
 ---

 I am a PhD candidate in Educational Psychology at the University of Vienna.
 My research interests include self-regulation, motivation, and well-being in academic contexts.
 I love learning new things and challenging myself - this is evident in my work, but also in my free time, where I like testing my limits in running, swimming, and cycling.
-I also love helping others achieve their goals, which is why I enjoy teaching and am studying to become a personal trainer, triathlon coach and yoga instructor.
+I also love helping others achieve their goals, which is why I enjoy teaching and giving workshops and am a personal trainer, triathlon coach and yoga instructor (in training).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.